 Why should looking for the best aftermarket reversing cameras be on our minds?
 No one is foolish enough to tell someone else they aren’t good at parking.
 You’d be wiser swiftly changing the topic of conversation to discussing the best dash cams.
 Or going into a Porsche dealership trying to convince the sales staff to sell you one of the new 911 GT3s and wearing your Mercedes polo shirt.
-All you can do is hope people have the grace to admit it to themselves and seek the assistance of a reversing cameras.
+All you can do is hope people have the grace to admit it to themselves and seek the assistance of a reversing camera.

 Alongside dual dash cams, reversing cameras are genuinely useful aftermarket options you can fit to your car - particularly if you have a tendency to park by feel.
 But the important question is: what are the worthwhile reversing cameras to invest in?